keitheckelmeyer/generic_crud_flask_app/README.md

 # generic_crud_flask_app

-I wanted a faster, more generic way to handle dealing with data rather than have to write a path for each object class (and ultimately as a template for new projects)
+I wanted a faster, more generic way to handle dealing with data rather than have to write a route for each object class (and ultimately as a template for new projects)

 Ugh!